Toward a Spectral Theory of Cellular Sheaves: Definitions

-Note that there is an important change of perspective here: we do not normalize the Laplacian of a sheaf, but rather normalize the sheaf itself.
+Note that there is an important change of perspective here: we do not normalize the Laplacian of a sheaf, but instead normalize the sheaf itself, or more specifically, the inner products associated with each stalk of the sheaf.

-If we apply this process to a sheaf $\Fc$ on a graph, this has an immediate interpretation in terms of the original sheaf Laplacian.
-Let $D$ be the block diagonal of the standard sheaf Laplacian, and note that for $x \perp \ker L$, $\ip{x,Dx}$ is the reweighted inner product on $C^0(G;\Fc)$.
+If we apply this process to a sheaf $\Fc$ on a graph $G$, there is an immediate interpretation in terms of the original sheaf Laplacian.
+Let $D$ be the block diagonal of the standard degree 0 sheaf Laplacian, and note that for $x \perp \ker L$, $\ip{x,Dx}$ is the reweighted inner product on $C^0(G;\Fc)$.
 In particular, the adjoint of $\delta$ with respect to this inner product has the form $D^\dagger \delta^T$, where $D^\dagger$ is the Moore-Penrose pseudoinverse of $D$, so that the matrix form of the reweighted Laplacian with respect to this inner product is $D^\dagger L$.
 Changing to the standard basis then gives $\mathcal L = D^{\dagger/2} L D^{\dagger/2}$.

-\subsection{Discrete vector bundles}
+\subsection{Discrete Vector Bundles}

 A subclass of sheaves of particular interest are those where all restriction maps are invertible.These sheaves have been the subject of significantly more study than the general case, since they extend to locally constant sheaves on the geometric realization of the cell complex.
-The Riemann-Hilbert correspondence describes an equivalence between locally constant sheaves (or cosheaves) on $X$, local systems on $X$, vector bundles on $X$ with a flat connection, and representations of the fundamental group of $X$.
+The Riemann-Hilbert correspondence describes an equivalence between locally constant sheaves (or cosheaves) on $X$, local systems on $X$, vector bundles on $X$ with a flat connection, and representations of the fundamental groupoid of $X$.
+(See, \eg,~\cite[ch.
+5]{davis_lecture_2001} or~\cite{bass_local_2009} for a discussion of some aspects of this correspondence.)
 When we represent a local system by a cellular sheaf or cosheaf, we will call it a discrete vector bundle.

 One way to understand the space of $0$-cochains of a discrete vector bundle is as representing a subspace of the sections of a geometric realization of the associated flat vector bundle, defined by linear interpolation over higher-dimensional cells.
 The coboundary map can be seen as a sort of discretization of the connection, whose flatness is manifest in the fact that $\delta^2 = 0$.